-- 1 Click and hold Zoom (). - 2 Drag the mouse pointer (k) to either the left or the right side of the screen. - A macOS displays a blue background to show you where the application window will reside. - Release the mouse. - B macOS switches to full-screen mode and displays the application in the half of the screen you selected. - c macOS displays thumbnail versions of the other open windows. - Click a window. macOS displays the window in the other half of the screen.
+- 1 Click and hold Zoom (). - A macOS displays a blue background to show you where the application window will reside. - Release the mouse. - B macOS moves the application window to the left side. - To move the window to the right side, you can drag the mouse pointer () to the right.
+When the blue background switches to the right side, release the mouse. - macOS activates Split View and displays the application in the half of the screen you selected. - macOS displays thumbnail versions of the other open windows.
+(Applications already in full-screen windows are not available for Split View.) - 3 Click a window.

+macOS displays the window in the other half of the screen.

-Note: To exit split-screen mode, move the mouse pointer () to the top of the screen, click View, and then click Exit Full Screen.
-You can also click Zoom (), press Esc, or press Control + ## + F.
+Note: To exit Split View, move the mouse pointer () to the top of the screen for either application window, click View, and then click Exit Full Screen.
+You can also click Zoom (), press Esc, or press Control + # + F.